qpetitjean/Adaptive-plastic-responses-of-fish-in-a-multistress-context/README.md

 **The Dataset** folder contains a .csv file corresponding to the dataset used in this study and a .txt file containing the name and the significance of each columns of the dataset.

-**The Rscript** folder contains 3 .R files, the first one (SourcePlots_PlasticResponsesFishMS.R) corresponding to the custom functions sourced to draw the figures included within the manuscript.
-The second file (SourceTables_PlasticResponsesFishMS.R) corresponding to the custom functions sourced to draw the tables of summary statistics (Table 3 and 4) included within the manuscript. itemize{
+**The Rscript** folder contains 3 .R files:
+- The first one (SourcePlots_PlasticResponsesFishMS.R) corresponding to the custom functions sourced to draw the figures included within the manuscript.
+- The second file (SourceTables_PlasticResponsesFishMS.R) corresponding to the custom functions sourced to draw the tables of summary statistics (Table 3 and 4) included within the manuscript.
-item{1:test}
-}
+- And third,